A short presentation to Visuality / Gestalt.

 ART HISTORICAL CONTEXT

 "Gestalt" needed an English word, which became Visuality, used in many fields.
-I approach it from a designer's and filmmaker's context.
+I approach visuality as designer and filmmaker.

-Now imagine that you choose to go the absolutely opposite direction.
-Instead of renouncing and questioning Visuality and aesthetics you embrace everything visual and aesthetic - maximizing the visual effects of the work at hand.
+Now imagine that you choose to make the opposite choices, embracing everything visual and aesthetic - maximizing the visual effects of the work at hand.
 That is Visuality in Design, Art and Filmmaking.
-This brings back and deepens ideas from Bauhaus and the Renaissance, such as compositional and painterly ideas such as Chiaroscuro, but in a contemporary context as a counter-reaction to post-modernism, which threw out so many great ideas from Art history.
+This brings back and deepens ideas from Bauhaus and the Renaissance, such as compositional and painterly ideas like Chiaroscuro, but in a contemporary context as a counter-reaction to post-modernism, which threw out so many great ideas from Art history.

 aka Production design, Art direction